 I made numerous photos.
 But only few of them got right.
 Milford Sound is beautiful, but as many other beautiful spots in New Zealand it is not photogenic at all, unless you are lucky to get the right sunlight conditions.
 I needed much enhancing to make them look as they look like.
 Still, the result is absolutely not reflecting the experience of being inside a fjord with some mountain walls almost one kilometer high.

-Cook, one of the sailors who discovered New Zealand, missed it several times.
+Cook, the sailors who cartographed precisely New Zealand coastline, missed it several times.
 You can see one mountain formation beyond another.
-The photo even got two dimensional.
+The photo even got two-dimensional.
 In fact, between the first mountain and the second one, there is one of the Milford Sound narrow straits.
-The sailors of the Cook expedition missed it several times as they were looking for a comfortable entry onto the ground approaching New Zealand from the South.
+The sailors of the Cook expedition missed it several times as they were looking for a comfortable entry 15 km deep into the Southern Island approaching New Zealand from the West.

 The approach to Milford Sound from the Tasman Sea.